rodekruis/DEH-Admin-Manual/README.md

 Teams are a way to group users together.
 Everything generic about teams in EspoCRM is described in the [EspoCRM Docs](https://www.espocrm.com/features/teams/).

 Teams in Twilio Flex are grouped using Skills and these are used for routing certain messages/calls to a certain team first before routing to everyone (for example).
 To add team in Twilio Flex, ask 510 to assist since this requires some [configuration steps](https://github.com/rodekruis/RED-X-DEH/blob/main/docs/operation/worker-skills-structure.md#project).
 To add a user to a team in Twilio Flex, you need the admin or supervisor role in Twilio Flex and then you can add/remove a skill for a user in Flex.

+Teams are also required if the 'Sensitive case' functionality is added to DEH.
+Ask 510 to assist since this is an add on to the standard solution.

 ### Edit opening/closing times/days in chatbot
 The opening hours/days determine if conversations/calls can end up with agents in Twilio Flex.
 If a message/call is received outside of opening times, it will not be shown to in Twilio Flex but it will be logged in EspoCRM as new conversation.